mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/javascript_functionality/index.md

 For each subsequent form submission, we need to:

-1. Add the new cycle to the current list
+1. Add the new menstrual cycle to the current list
 2. Sort the list in date order
 3. Repopulate the `<ul>` with the new list, one `<li>` per cycle
 4. Append the data to our saved local storage